2C-T-33: Pharmacology

+Pharmacodynamics

 2C-T-33 shows high affinity for the serotonin 5-HT_{2A} receptor (K_{i} = 1.7 nM) and to a much lesser extent for the serotonin 5-HT_{2C} receptor (K_{i} = 75 nM; 44-fold lower than for 5-HT_{2A}).
 In terms of serotonin 5-HT_{2A} receptor activation, its EC_{50} is 26 nM and its E_{max} is 40%.
 Hence, 2C-T-33 acts as a low-efficacy partial agonist of the serotonin 5-HT_{2A} receptor.
 The drug shows higher affinity for the serotonin 5-HT_{2A} receptor but much lower potency and efficacy in activating the receptor compared to 2C-T or 2C-B (which had values of K_{i} = 6.9–49 nM, EC_{50} = 2.0–2.1 nM, and E_{max} = 75–92%).
 In contrast to most other 2C drugs and serotonergic psychedelics, 2C-T-33 appears to be completely inactive as an agonist of the serotonin 5-HT_{2B} receptor (EC_{50} > 10,000 nM).
 The drug has also been assessed at a number of other targets.

 The drug did not significantly produce the head-twitch response (HTR), a behavioral proxy of psychedelic effects, in rodents, and hence may not have hallucinogenic effects in humans.
 Its analogue 2C-T-27 (which lacks the methoxy group on the added benzyl ring) significantly and potently induces the HTR in rodents.
 However, the HTR induced by 2C-T-27 is far weaker in magnitude than that induced by other 2C-T-X drugs and other serotonergic psychedelics.
 For example, 2C-T (or 2C-T-1) induced about 7-fold more HTR events than 2C-T-33.
 In contrast to the lack of assessment of 2C-T-33 in humans, 2C-T-27 has been evaluated and found to be active as a psychedelic in humans with a dose range of 80 to 130 mg.

 The lack of HTR with 2C-T-33 may be due to its low-efficacy partial agonism of the serotonin 5-HT_{2A} receptor and the receptor not being activated strongly enoughly.
 The potencies of psychedelics in inducing the HTR are positively correlated with their efficacies in activating the serotonin 5-HT_{2A} receptor.
 The bulky 4 substitution of 2C-T-33 may be too large to accommodate the binding pocket of the serotonin 5-HT_{2A} receptor in terms of maintaining robust receptor activation.
 Similar findings have been observed for other phenethylamines with bulky 4-position substitutions, such as DOHx, DOBz, and 4-PhPr-3,5-DMA.

 In addition to its potential psychoactive effects, 2C-T-33 has shown anti-inflammatory effects in animal studies similarly to other serotonin 5-HT_{2A} receptor agonists and serotonergic psychedelics.
 However, 2C-T-33 was the least effective assessed phenethylamine and was far less effective than other phenethylamines such as 2C-I, DOIB, 2C-B, (R)-DOI, and 2,5-DMA, among others.

+History

+2C-T-33 was first synthesized and described by Daniel Trachsel in 2003.